EndlessInternational/adaptive_configuration/README.md

 AdaptiveConfiguration automatically handles type conversion based on the parameter's specified type.
 If you provide a value that can be converted to the specified type, it will do so.
-If conversion fails, it raises a `TypeError`.
+If conversion fails, the value will remain unchanged.

+You can call +valid?+, +validate+ or +valiate!+ on your builder instance to return true if all types are valid, return an array of type errors, or raise an exception when a type error is encoutered.

 ### Example: